aleksander-mendoza/SolomonoffLib/README.md

-# Solomonoff - compiler for transducers with inductive inference
+# Solomonoff - transducer compiler with inductive inference

 ## About